Slamdance Screenplay CompetitionSubscribe

 We look forward to reading your work!

-- The winners of the Feature, Horror, TV Pilot, and Short categories will receive $2,000 in cash, each.
+The winners of the Feature, Horror/Thriller, TV Pilot, and Short categories will receive $2,000 in cash, each.

-- Receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah
+The top three screenwriters in each category will receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah (January 2019) .

 The winning Horror/Thriller feature and Feature screenplays will receive $2,500 in legal services from Pierce Law Group, LLP.

-By entering Slamdance Screenplay Competition, you agree to adhere to the following rules and guidelines.
+By entering Slamdance Screenplay Competition, you agree to follow its rules and guidelines.

 - Scripts submitted to the competition must NOT have been previously optioned, purchased or produced at the time of entry.